 OKAY.
 Why not?
 We supply you with the equipment and support you in planning.
-Our system is very modular and requires only a few special tools.
+Our system is very modular and requires only few special tools.
 However, mechanical and electro-technical knowledge is required for the assembly.
-Therefore you can also build a Pick by Light yourself.
+Therefore you can also build a pick by light yourself.

 It is quite simple:

 1. define the type and number of displays for your process.
 Tip: The currently available displays can be found here: Displays Gallery.

 2. determine the total length and the number of mounting rails for mounting the displays.

 3. draw a layout of the system and plan the cabling and the number of controllers.
 Tip: For smaller systems, plan a maximum of 100 displays per standard controller.
 For large systems, max.
 400 displays per XXL controller.
 The cable paths should be as short as possible.
 We will also be happy to support you in this.

 4. do not forget power supply and network for the controllers!

 5. prepare Windows server (also possible as virtual machine).

 6. define the process flow and the interface to your system (SAP, WMS, LVS, production control, etc).

 After that, only a simple installation, commissioning, training and that's it.